What Is Hypoparathyroidism?

 - What kind of lifestyle changes do I need to make?

 - Will my children get hypoparathyroidism?

-If your child has the disease, ask her doctor how you can make sure she gets the nutrients she needs to grow.
+If your child has the disease, ask their doctor how you can make sure they get the nutrients they need to grow.

 - Limit foods with phosphates, like soda and other fizzy drinks.
 These can pull calcium from your bones.